We’ve all heard the rallying cry of the “One Metric That Matters”.

-Once you’ve worked through this 3-step process and built out your constellation of metrics, get ready to adapt.
+Once you’ve worked through this 3-step process and built out your constellation of metrics, get ready to adapt your growth model.
 As the business grows and changes, you may need to focus on different areas, which may require new input and output metrics.

 At the end of the day, this constellation of metrics reflects the health of your business, whether you track it or not.
 It’s good to simplify and focus as much as you can, but remember you’re never going to find a silver bullet metric, so be sure to zoom in as you experiment, and zoom out as you take a step back to look at your whole ecosystem of metrics.

 If you’d like to learn more about how to choose the right metrics to track for your business and build a systematic approach to growth, consider applying for our Growth Series or the Retention + Engagement Series.